Darkone83/ModXo-Basic/README.md

 A carrier board designed for ModXo V1.X

-This is designed around Team Resutgents and Shalx's work on ModXo an open-source modchip for the OG XBOX
+This is designed around Team Resutgent's and Shalx's work on ModXo an open-source modchip for the OG XBOX

 For more information on the software side of things and the ModXo project please visit: https://github.com/Team-Resurgent/Modxo